 The graduate program in Special Education is dedicated to improving the lives of children and youth with special needs.
-Candidates may choose to study for the Adaptive Concentration or the Gifted, Talented and Creative concentration.
+Candidates may choose to study for the High Incidence concentration or the Gifted, Talented and Creative concentration.
 Both concentrations have a 24-credit-hour endorsement program and a 36 credit hour master’s degree.

 Autistic Spectrum Disorders